Atlan4/Fnirsi1013D/README.md

 Everything is described on the pages https://www.eevblog.com/forum/testgear/fnirsi-1013d-100mhz-tablet-oscilloscope/msg5172177/#msg5172177

 The RTC module is not required for the function of the alternative software.
+The RTC module does not include an oscilloscope, it must be installed additionally.
 And it is disabled by default.

 In case of problems with the touch screen, see this: configuration_file.txt